 Silver State Fair Housing Council (SSFHC) believes that education and outreach about fair housing rights and responsibilities is an integral component of any fair housing advocacy program.
 SSFHC offers a variety of educational opportunities for teachers and students.
-We are happy to schedule a time to come and speak to your class with age-appropriate information about fair housing, civil rights, and inclusion.
-We have a historic photos of Dr. King's open housing movement in Chicago, posters promoting equal housing opportunity, fair housing stories that include class participation, and a new library of children's books addressing diversity, housing, and cultural acceptance.
+We are happy to schedule a time to speak to your class with age-appropriate information about fair housing, civil rights, and inclusion.
+Presentations can be provided in person or remotely.
+We have historic photos of Dr. King's open housing movement in Chicago, posters promoting equal housing opportunity, fair housing stories allowing for class participation, and a growing library of children's books that include diversity, housing, and cultural acceptance.
 We're happy to lend materials or bring them with us as part of a presentation.
 Call our office at 775.324.0990 to schedule a presentation or arrange for materials to be dropped off.